Soojong94/Soojong94/README.md

 #  Hi, This is Soojong Kim </div>

-### ⭐As a back-end engineer who systematically understands and meets the needs of clients, we aim to provide the best experience to users based on our endless passion.
+### ⭐As a back-end engineer who systematically understands and meets the needs of clients, I aim to provide the best experience to users based on our endless passion.

-### ⭐Further, we would like to build a progressive process model.
+### ⭐Further, I would like to build a progressive process model.

 <br/>